khakers/milv/README.md

 # Markdown internal & external links validation

+A optimized fork of `MILV` running on modern Go with improved features.

 `MILV` is a bot that parses, checks and validates internal & external URLs links in markdown files.
 It can be used for [verification pull requests](#validate-pull-requests) and also as standalone library.